-- research topic, as documented by a memo from the chair of the student's committee, with a supporting CV. - 2.
-The committee chair must be a tenure/tenure-track WSU faculty, and should have previous experience on doctoral committees. - 3.
-Three of the five faculty members must be from Ph.D. degree-granting units. - 4.
+- 3. Four of the five faculty members must be from Ph.D. degree-granting units. - 4.
 At least two of the five members must be from the same department, preferably the chair and one committee member. - 5.
 Faculty must be from at least three separate academic degree-granting departments or programs. - 6.
 At least two of the three academic units must be Ph.D.-granting units.